epreston/renderlayer/README.md

 | `textures`     | [![textures][textures-badge]][textures-url]             |             |
 | `webgl`        | [![webgl][webgl-badge]][webgl-url]                      |             |

-A convenience package is provided to make all packages available to your development environment and build tools with minimal configuration.
+A convenience package is provided to make all packages available to your development tools with minimal configuration.

 | Package       | Version                                              | Description |
 | ------------- | ---------------------------------------------------- | ----------- |